scoconno/scoconno.github.io/Teaching/Examined/God/Handout3.md

 title: The Problem of Evil
 ---

-# The Problem of Evil

 ## Introduction ##

-'The Problem of Evil' is a title given to a particular argument against God's existence.
+'The Problem of Evil' is a title given to an argument against God's existence.
 The argument points to an apparent inconsistency between the way the world actually is and the way world should be if God existed.
 For a very forceful way of putting the point, watch the following interview with Stephen Fry [here.](https://www.youtube.com/watch?v=-suvkwNYSQo)

 It is important to understand the kind of argument strategy that you will be encountering.
 Suppose that you were in a windowless room and received a text message that it is raining outside.
 This will generate an expectation: there should be water falling from the sky.
 If you walk outside and no water is falling from the sky, you will conclude that the text message erred, or perhaps conclude that someone was playing a prank on you.

 In a similar way, many have observed that if God exists, the God of the Abrahamic religions at least, then we expect the world to be a certain way.
 Namely, we expect it to be a world in which there is no evil.
 However, when we look around the world, there clearly is evil.
 Just as we can conclude that it is not raining if there is no water falling from the sky, so too we can conclude, says the Atheist, that God doesn't exist since there is evil all around us.
 I outline the argument below and survey some responses.
 You can also watch a presentation of the argument [here.](https://www.youtube.com/watch?v=9pRzyioUKp0)

-##The Argument
+##God's Perfections

 Before I introduce the argument, note that the three Abrahamic religions attribute to God the following three qualities: